 In light of these explanations, the feasible cases stated in~\Cref{main} correspond respectively to the following theorems in the paper: A degree sequence is \textsf{TC}-realizable if and only if it admits (i)~a realization which is a~\cp graph (\Cref{c4 sequences}) or (ii)~a realization with two spanning trees that share at most one edge (\Cref{two spanning trees}).
 For multigraphical sequences, we prove the characterization similarly.

 All of our proofs are constructive and rely on deconstructing recursively the degree sequence to a smaller degree sequence, using gadgets that preserve two edge-disjoint spanning trees in the constructed graph (up to a central component).
-These constructive proofs can be implemented efficiently by using a suitable data structure that stores the degree sequence and the respective graph efficiently.
-The labeling is then handled separately by a dedicated procedure that achieves the claimed time using our data structure and extra features offered by the above structural algorithms.
+These constructive proofs can be implemented efficiently by using suitable data structures that store the degree sequence and the respective graph efficiently.
+The labeling is then handled by a dedicated procedure that achieves the claimed time using our data structures and extra features offered by the above algorithms.

 Temporal graphs are notoriously intractable objects.
-Most of the results in this young field are negative and most of the problems turn out to be computationally hard, often due to the non-symmetric and non-transitive nature of reachability.
-In this respect, the fact the feasible cases for \textsf{TC}-realizability admit a characterization that is at the same time compact, purely structural, and easy to recognize appears to be significant.
-This situation is clearly an exception in the landscape of temporal graphs studies.
+Most of the results in this young field are negative and most of the problems turn out to be computationally hard, often due to the fact that the temporal reachability relation is neither symmetric nor transitive.
+In this respect, the fact the feasible cases for \textsf{TC}-realizability admit a characterization that is at the same time compact, purely structural, and easy to recognize is quite significant.
+This situation is clearly an exception in the landscape of temporal graph theory.